Should I Sign an Intellectual Property Agreement?

 Next, upon hiring and approval of the clearance, I had to sign papers that obligated me not to divulge any information I was privy to for life or fifty years after its declassification.
 Scrutiny.
 Even twelve years after leaving Boeing, you can bet anyone on such a project is still tracked, and at least periodically checked to ensure no classified information is leaked, or sold to interested parties.

-This is one form of a post employment obligation, but is not limited to top secret military projects.
+The story above is one form of a post employment obligation, but is not limited to top secret military projects.
 Companies can impose no compete clauses which prevents you from starting your own competing business or working for one for a specified period of time.
 This could be as short as a few weeks, likely to be months, but could be years.

 A small example was the originator of Gatorade, I heard, was prevented from creating or at least marketing a similar product for a period of years after selling the formula.
 A follow up that I've heard is that he is also the creator of the competing Powerade product now that the agreement has expired.
 (Unsubstantiated)